Pakoštane

-Pakoštane is a village and a municipality in Croatia in the Zadar County.
+Pakoštane is a village and municipality in Croatia, located in Zadar County.

 It is a tourist town with many gravel beaches and pine woods.

 Geography

+To the north of the town lies the Lake Vrana Nature Park, a popular picnic spot teeming with freshwater fish.
+Further north of the lake, 6 km from Pakoštane, is the historic settlement of Vrana.

+Demographics

-According to the 2011 census, there are 4,123 inhabitants, in the following settlements:
+In 2021, the municipality had 4,100 residents in the following 4 settlements: